precisesoft/ConnectKit/docs/planning/PHASE-2-BACKEND.md

       JSON.stringify(contact.customFields),
       contact.lastModifiedBy,
     ];

     const rows = await this.db.query(query, values);

     if (rows.length === 0) {
-      throw new Error('Contact not found or update failed');
+      throw new Error("Contact not found or update failed");
     }

     return this.mapRowToEntity(rows[0]);
   }